KaveIO/Eskapade/docs/source/MacOS.rst

 Setting up SPARK 2.1.0
 ----------------------

-Let's get SPARK from apache, extract it, and compile it:
+Now download SPARK from apache, extract it, and compile it:

 .. code-block:: bash